 2. Implementing the handover settlement 3.
 Hong Kong’s economy, globalization and the rise of China 4.
 The Occupy movement and its aftermath 5.
 International dimensions of the Hong Kong SAR 6.
 A year of protest 7.
 Hong Kong’s future

-Tim Summers is a lecturer in the Centre for China Studies at the Chinese University of Hong Kong and a senior consulting fellow on the Asia-Pacific programme at Chatham House, based in Hong Kong.
-He was a British diplomat for 13 years, including a posting as consul-general in Chongqing (2004–07), and five years in Hong Kong (1996–2001).
+Tim Summers is an assistant professor in the Centre for China Studies at the Chinese University of Hong Kong and a senior consulting fellow on the Asia-Pacific programme at Chatham House, based in Hong Kong.
+He was a British diplomat for 13 years, including five years in Hong Kong (1996–2001).